sleepdefic1t/ark-nbx/README.md

 ### What is ArkBox

-ArkBox is an network box for communication and sharing files offline.
+ArkBox is an network box for communication and sharing files.
-It is inspired by the spirit of pirate radio,
+Designed for security, it is inspired by the spirit of pirate radio,
 early hackers (Stallman, Draper, Gosper, Woz, etc),
 and--(per [*levy*](http://www.stevenlevy.com/))--the  **Hacker Ethic**
 1. Access to computers—and anything which might teach you something about the way the world works—should be unlimited and total.
 Always yield to the Hands-on Imperative!